nathan-wisner-ms/Flexy/README.md

         ```
         6. Save and exit the screen.
         * **Note**:
-          * If error in initial migration, re-run the command to resume migration and consuming replication
+          * If error in initial migration stage, re-run the command to resume migration, the function skip migration for already succeeded tables, and will start consuming replication after all successfully migrated
-          * If seeing error in consuming replication, check the file where it fails. and you can remove the file if the change message in the file can be ignore, then re-run the command to continue.
+          * If seeing error in consuming replication stage, check the file where it fails. and you can remove the file if the change message in the file can be ignore, then re-run the command to continue.
           * Warnning: can only run one consume command at a time.
 Make sure no same process is running at the same time, check by `ps aux | grep consume`

     * *Flags* in migrate.py: